-- 1. The right to freedom from discrimination on the basis of race, sex, age, religion, creed, national origin, disability, or sexual orientation. - 2.
-The right to develop one's individual potential. - 3.
-The right to expect a quality education. - 4.
-The right to pursue an education without undo interference.
+- 1. The right to freedom from discrimination on the basis of race, color, religion, gender, national origin, age genetic, age genetic information, disability, or veteran status. - 2.
+The right to develop one's individual potential.

-- 5. The right to be free from hazing, threats, stalking, violence, and other harassing actions. - 6.
-The right and opportunity to participate in the formulation of procedures directly affecting students through membership or appointment to appropriate committees as determined by the President of the College, the Student Government, and other recognized groups within the college. - 7.
-The right to petition the appropriate college unit or body for redress of grievances in accordance with college procedures.
+- 3. The right to expect a quality education. - 4.
+The right to pursue an education without undue interference. - 5.
+The right to be free from hazing, threats, stalking, violence, and other harassing actions. - 6.
+The right and opportunity to participate in the formulation of procedures directly affecting students through membership or appointment to appropriate committees as determined by the President of the College, the Student Government, and other recognized groups within the College. - 7.
+The right to petition the appropriate College unit or body for redress of grievances in accordance with College procedures.